 Visitors between the ages of 13 and 18 must obtain permission from their parents or guardian before registering on this website, sending any personally identifiable information, participating in online discussions, or submitting content to this website.

-Our website uses a technology called cookies, which is a small data file that a server gives to your browser when you access a website in order to let you access the pages you request and to track the pages visited.
-Using cookies to track page visits helps us analyze our site usage more accurately.
-In cases in which cookies are used, we will not collect your personally identifiable information except with your explicit permission.
+Engage’s website (“Site”) uses a technology called cookies, which is a small data file that a server gives to your browser when you access a website in order to let you access the pages you request and to track the pages visited.
+Using cookies to track page visits helps us analyze Site usage more accurately.
+In cases in which cookies are used, we will not collect your personally identifiable information (“PII”) except with your explicit permission.